 Chios, the 5th largest Greek island is bulging with character and culture.
 Chios is most famous for it’s medieval villages, ghost villages, castles and monasteries.
 Also with incredible beaches and clear blue waters, it’s a destination for tourists that want a unique Greek experience.
 Due it’s close location to Turkey, Chios has been inundated with refugee’s.
 This has taken a significant toll on tourism on the island and the economy is very weak with the local residents largely divided between helping the refugee’s or blocking them in order to sustain their livelyhoods.
 It’s a very difficult situation.

 Accommodation is included for the duration of your volunteer program.
 We’ve worked hard to ensure our volunteers have access to comfortable and safe accommodation within close proximity to the volunteer projects and local facilities such as cafe’s and grocery stores and other amenities.
-You will stay in a comfortable local guesthouse 50m from the ocean approx 7 km’s from Chios town and the refugee camp.
-Rooms are single or twin share room (pictured left).
+You’ll share a small apartment with 4 other volunteeers.
 The accommodations is basic, but clean, comfortable and safe.
 Please speak to us in advance with any questions or preferences.
-It may be possible to guarantee a single room for a small additional fee.
-The hotels and/or volunteer houses are in close proximity to a basic supermarkets, ATM, fresh fruit and vegetable stands etc.
+The hotels and/or volunteer houses are in close proximity to basic supermarkets, ATM, restaurants and food stalls.